Ted Scalissi

 Theodore Glenn Scalissi (October 26, 1921 – January 6, 1987) was a professional American football and basketball player.
 He was born in Madison, Wisconsin.

 Professional sports career

 Scalissi played with the Chicago Rockets of the All-America Football Conference (AAFC) in 1947.
-He had also been drafted by the Green Bay Packers in the 17th round of the 1947 NFL Draft.
-Collegiately, he played at Ripon College.
+He had also been drafted by the Green Bay Packers in the 17th round of the 1947 NFL draft.
+Collegiately, he played football, basketball, and track and field at Ripon College.

 Scalissi also played for the Oshkosh All-Stars in the National Basketball League during the 1947–48 season.
 The National Basketball League was a forerunner to the modern National Basketball Association (NBA).